Lurleen Wallace: Death

 In January 1968, after extensive testing, Lurleen informed her staff (but not the public) that she had a cancerous pelvic tumor which was pressing on the nerves of her back down through her right hip.
 Her last public appearances as governor were at the 1967 Blue–Gray Football Classic on December 30 and a January 11 campaign appearance for George's presidential bid on the American Party ticket.
 The pelvic tumor was removed in late February.
 This was followed by surgery to treat an abdominal abscess, and in late March 1968, more surgery to dissolve a blood clot in her left lung.
-By April, the cancer was in her liver and lungs, and she weighed less than eighty pounds.
+By April, the cancer was in her liver and lungs, and she weighed less than 80 lb.

 George Wallace continued to make campaign stops nationwide during her last weeks of life and persistently lied to the press about her condition, claiming in April 1968 that "she has won the fight" against cancer.
 On May 5, the day he was to leave for a Michigan appearance, doctors warned him that Lurleen's condition was unstable.
 She was too ill to be moved back to the hospital, and at her request, George cancelled a May 6 television appearance.
 She died in Montgomery, Alabama, at 12:34 A.M.
 May 7, 1968, at home with her husband beside her and the rest of her family, including her parents, just outside her room, and the couple's three youngest children in the next room near it.
 She was 41 years old.

 Wallace lay in state in the Capitol building on May 8, and 21,000 mourners waited as long as five hours to view her silver casket.
 Despite her emphatic request for a closed casket, George insisted that her body be on view, with a glass bubble over the open part of the coffin.
 The day of her funeral, May 9, all public and private schools closed except for the Anniston Academy, all state offices closed, and most businesses closed or had abbreviated hours.
 She was interred at Greenwood Cemetery in Montgomery.

 At the time of her funeral, George Wallace had left the governor's mansion and moved into a Montgomery home they had purchased in 1967.
 He did not take his children with him, instead sending the siblings, ages 18, 16, and 6, to live with family and friends.
 The Wallaces’ eldest daughter had married and left home.
-George Wallace had two subsequent marriages to the former Cornelia Ellis Snively and Lisa Taylor, both of which ended in divorce.
+George Wallace had two subsequent marriages to Cornelia Ellis Snively and Lisa Taylor, both of which ended in divorce.

 Governor Lurleen Wallace was succeeded by Lieutenant Governor Albert Brewer, a one-time ally of her husband who retained the office in the 1970 election, with support from President Richard Nixon.
 George Wallace returned as governor in January 1971, where he remained for two consecutive terms and then returned for a fourth and final term from 1983 to 1987.